samhatfield/ml_da/README.md

 ## Installation

-Simply run `bash setup.sh` from the root directory.
+Simply run `source setup.sh` from the root directory.
 This will build the numerical model and add it to the Python path.